lumoslabs/aleph/docs/GEM_EXECUTABLES.md

 ##### Import environment variables
 This will import a yaml file called `env.yml` in your `-c CONFIG_PATH` directory as environment variables.
 Example [here](../config/examples/env.yml).

+This is useful if you prefer to keep your secrets in a configuration file instead of dealing with environment variables.

     aleph import_env_variables -c CONFIG_PATH -r RAILS_ENV

 - `CONFIG_PATH` is mandatory